Search Amazon.com:

 Fights in Dead or Alive 5 are based on a rock-paper-scissors like interruption system, in which strikes (normal attacks) beat throws, throws beat holds (interception counterattacks), and holds beat strikes, all of such attacks causing extra damage.
 The duels take place in interactive and now highly-destructive arenas, where the new feature called Power Blow (a triggered powerful attack) enables the players to knock the opponent character away in a selected direction, possibly over a cliff or into the series' signature Danger Zones, which initiates a cinematic quick time event.

-The original Dead or Alive was an arcade game built on the Virtua Fighter engine for the Model 2 Sega arcade hardware, adopting the same RPS system as Virtua Fighter, while adding element such as Offensive Holds, which can go through the initial first few frames of an attack (just like catch throws) and Defensive Holds which are similar to reversals but with a much larger window, which at first acted as parries (depending on fighting style) and later evolved into High, Mid and Low level reversals.
+The original Dead or Alive was an arcade game built on the Virtua Fighter engine for the Model 2 Sega arcade hardware, adopting the same RPS system as Virtua Fighter, while adding element such as Offensive Holds, which can go through the initial first few frames of an attack (just like catch throws) and Defensive Holds which are similar to reversals but with a much larger window and catch elements, which at first acted as parries (depending on fighting style) and later evolved into High, Mid-Kick, Mid-Punch and Low level reversals.

 Games

-• DOA (AC) - Nov 1996 : This game had the original 8 character roster and was a sort of a sink-or-swing type of project for Tecmo (back when they used to be in the financial shitter).
-The game was built using both SEGA hardware (SEGA Model2) and software (Virtua Fighter Engine).
+• DOA (AC) - Nov 1996 : This game had the original 8 character roster and was a sort of a sink-or-swim type of project for Tecmo (back when they used to be in the financial shitter).
+The game was built using both SEGA hardware (SEGA Model2) and software (Virtua Fighter Engine), so the DOA series ended up inheriting all the elements of the VF2 engine.
+According to some sources [citation needed], this game saved Tecmo, but that's hard to believe because they had other games back then too (yes, this company still had an arcade presence back in the 90s).
+Overall, a very good looking and fun game back in the day.

-• DOA (PS1/Sega Saturn) - 1998 & 1997 respectively : The Saturn version was a direct port of the arcade game with less graphical detail and simplified stages.
-The PSOne version of the game acted as a prototype to DOA++ and both versions introduced Ayane and Bass as two new characters while making Raidou, the final boss playable.
+• DOA (Sega Saturn/PS1) - 1997 & 1998 respectively : The Saturn version was a direct port of the arcade game with less graphical detail and simplified stages.
+The PSOne version of the game acted as a prototype to DOA++ (which in turn acted as a prototype for the DOA2 stagger/stun system) and both versions introduced Ayane and Bass as two new characters while making Raidou, the final boss, playable.

-• DOA++ (AC) - 1998 : The prototype to DOA2 and first game to introduce advanced mid-kick and mid-punch defensive holds, along with other high and low holds and parries universal to all characters, depending on whether they are in or out of stun.
-Arguably the most in-depth DOA game, yet the most unknown.
+• DOA++ (AC) - 1998 : The prototype to DOA2 and first game to introduce advanced mid-kick and mid-punch defensive holds, along with other high and low holds and parries universal to all characters, depending on whether they are in or out of stun/stagger.
+Arguably the most in-depth and fast paced DOA game, yet very few people know or have ever played this game.

-• DOA2 (AC/PS2/Dreamcast) - November 1999 : The game that put DOA on the map.
-Despite having some technical issues on the console side on things, it was fun to play, accessible and looked very nice for the time.
+• DOA2 (AC/PS2/Dreamcast) - November 1999 : The game that really put DOA on the map and the equivalent of this series' Street Fighter 2 with the number of updates it received.
+Despite having some technical issues on the early console ports, it was fun to play, accessible and looked very nice for the time.
 Each version is slightly different either in aesthetics or moves, but not by much.
+The Dreamcast version is aesthetically more like the arcade version (obviously because the DC is just a miniature Naomi), while the PS2 version renders the game with higher contrast and smaller resolution.

 • DOA2: Millenium (AC) - January 2000 : Updated version of the original Arcade game.
 The game was later ported to the console in the form of Dead or Alive 2 Regular and Limited Edition for the Dreamcast (Japan Only) and Dead or Alive 2: Hardcore (US/EU) or Hard*Core as it's known in Japan (Hard*Core has a few more eye candies and a 'Turbo mode' which doubles the update speed of the game).